apache/nuttx/configs/sabre-6quad/README.txt

 populated with the port is a long way from being complete or even ready to begin any kind of testing.

-2016-03-11: The i.MX6Q port is essentially code complete.
-There are a few issues that need to be revisited in the GIC initialization logic.
+2016-03-12: The i.MX6Q port is code complete including initial implementation of logic needed for CONFIG_SMP=y  .
 There is no clock configuration logic.
 This is probably not an issue if we are loaded into SDRAM by a bootloader (because we cannot change the clocking anyway in that case).

-Parts of the SMP configuration are in place, but several key SMP interfaces are still missing.

-So there is a lot of testing that could be done but, unfortunately, I still have no i.MX6 hardware to test on.
+There is a lot of testing that could be done but, unfortunately, I still have no i.MX6 hardware to test on.

 Platform Features